 Submit at least three letters from neurofeedback professionals who have read and can verify your State of Practical Experience.

-Training in Neuronatomy, Neurophysiology, or Physiological Psychology - *Revised in 2017
+5. Training in Neuroanatomy, Neurophysiology, or Physiological Psychology - *Revised in 2017

 For further information, refer to the Neuroanatomy and Neurophysiology page.